Organization of Arab Petroleum Exporting Countries: Organizational structure

 OAPEC consists of the Council of Ministers that holds the supreme authority over the Executive Bureau, the General Secretariat, and the Judicial Tribunal.
 The Council of Ministers is formed by each member state's minister of petroleum and they work together to construct general policy and ensure the organization's goals and actions are being achieved and implemented.
 The Executive Bureau assists the Council of Ministers by meet at least three times a year to review the budget, approve staff regulations, and develops an agenda for the Council of Ministers depending on their analyses of the organizations activities.
 One senior official from each member state serves on the Executive Bureau.

 The General Secretariat is led by the Secretary General, who is currently Jamal Essa Al Loughani, and includes four departments: Finance and Administrative Affairs; Information and Library; Economics; and Technical Affairs.
 The Economics Department and the Technical Affairs Department jointly form the Arab Center for Energy Studies, established in 1983.

 The Judicial Tribunal mitigates disputes between member states; interpretations of the OAPEC Agreement; disputes with a petroleum company operating in its member states' territory, and anything else that falls into OAPEC's jurisdiction or that the Council of Ministers submits to the tribunal.
 The Judicial Tribunal must unevenly consist of at least seven and no more than eleven judges from Arab countries.
 The tribunal's judgments are final and binding, and will be enforceable within the territories of residing members.

 Member countries

-As of December 2020, OAPEC has 11 members countries, 6 of which are also OPEC members:
+As of December 2020, OAPEC has 11 member countries, 6 of which are also OPEC members.
+Sudan, Somalia, and Somaliland are not members.
+Somalia has oil drills planned with concession company TPAO in sea regions offshore, and the breakaway region of Somaliland has advanced oil drills in production agreement contracts as part of Arab League countries With OPEC membership planned, Somalia oil estimates are around 30 billion barrels of crude.